A tree interpretation of arc standard dependency derivation: Background and related work

-Arc-standard dependency parsing derives dependency structure through \textsc{shift}, \textsc{leftarc}, and \textsc{rightarc} transitions over a stack--buffer configuration \citep{yamada-matsumoto-2003-statistical}.
-In its basic form, the system is restricted to projective trees, since an attachment can be created only when both head and dependent are simultaneously accessible on the stack.
-This is precisely the setting relevant here, because the ordered representation proposed in this paper depends on surface-contiguous subtree yields.
+\paragraph{Transition systems and projectivity} Arc-standard dependency parsing derives dependency trees through \textsc{shift}, \textsc{leftarc}, and \textsc{rightarc} transitions over a stack--buffer configuration \citep{yamada-matsumoto-2003-statistical,nivre-2003-efficient}.
+In its basic form, the system derives projective trees: attachments are created only when the relevant head and dependent are simultaneously available at the top of the stack.
+This restriction is central to the present paper, since the ordered representation defined here requires every derived subtree to have a contiguous surface yield.

-Transition-based constituency parsers are likewise defined over incremental stack--buffer computations, but build ordered tree fragments rather than dependency arcs \citep{sagae-lavie-2005-classifier,zhu-etal-2013-fast,dyer-etal-2016-recurrent,liu-zhang-2017-order,gonzalez-rodriguez-2019-faster}.
-Their derivations therefore presuppose the same contiguity condition that underlies projective dependency structure.
-The connection pursued in this paper is specific to this shared projective setting.
+Transition-based constituency parsers are likewise defined over stack--buffer computations, but their primitive objects are ordered tree fragments rather than dependency arcs \citep{sagae-lavie-2005-classifier,zhu-etal-2013-fast,dyer-etal-2016-recurrent,liu-zhang-2017-order,gonzalez-rodriguez-2019-faster}.
+The connection pursued in this paper is therefore not a general equivalence between dependency and constituency parsing.
+It concerns a shared structural condition: under projectivity, arc-standard dependency derivations and constituency derivations both manipulate hierarchical objects whose yields are contiguous substrings.

-For non-projective inputs, we use pseudo-projective lifting \citep{kahane-etal-1998-pseudo-projectivity,nivre-nilsson-2005-pseudo}.
-This is a practical extension only.
-The formal claims of the paper concern projective arc-standard derivations; lifting serves only to projectivize non-projective trees before mapping and to restore the original dependency structure after recovery.